Phenotypic plasticity: Animals

 The developmental effects of nutrition and temperature have been demonstrated.
 The gray wolf (Canis lupus) has wide phenotypic plasticity.
 Additionally, male speckled wood butterflies have two morphs: one with three dots on its hindwing, and one with four dots on its hindwings.
 The development of the fourth dot is dependent on environmental conditions – more specifically, location and the time of year.
-In amphibians, Pristimantis mutabilis has remarkable phenotypic plasticity, as well as Agalychnis callidryas whose embryos exhibit phenotypic plasticity, hatching early in response to disturbance to protect themselves.
+In amphibians, the mutable rain frog (Pristimantis mutabilis) has remarkable phenotypic plasticity, as does the red-eyed tree frog (Agalychnis callidryas), whose embryos exhibit phenotypic plasticity by hatching early to protect themselves in response to egg disturbance.
 Another example is the southern rockhopper penguin.
 Rockhopper penguins are present at a variety of climates and locations; Amsterdam Island's subtropical waters, Kerguelen Archipelago and Crozet Archipelago's subantarctic coastal waters.
 Due to the species plasticity they are able to express different strategies and foraging behaviors depending on the climate and environment.
 A main factor that has influenced the species' behavior is where food is located.